jcheyer/aoc2021/README.md

 ## Day 07

 Solution Part 1 should be fine but right now ther server is broken... waiting for input data.....
+Server is up and running again: Solution was bad, because of bad reading by me....
+(Return Fuel and NOT Position)

+## Day 08